Geoffroy's spider monkey: Communication and intelligence

 Sounds produced by Geoffroy's spider monkey include barks, whinnies, squeals, squeaks and screams.
 Barks are typically alarm calls.
 Whinnies and screams can be used as distress calls, and are also made at dawn and at dusk.
 Each monkey makes a unique sound, which may allow monkeys to recognize each other through vocal communication alone.
 Several researchers have investigated the use of whinnies, which consist of between two and twelve quick increases and decreases in pitch, in more detail.
 This research has indicated one additional purpose of whinnies is to call other group members to a food source.
 Other purposes of whinnies suggested by this research have included maintaining vocal contact with other group members while traveling and distinguishing between group members and members of other groups.

 Geoffroy's spider monkey uses several forms of nonvocal communication.
 A curled tail or arched back can be used as a threat display towards other spider monkeys.
 A head shake is used either as a threat or an invitation to play.
 Shaking branches or swaying arms is used as a warning of danger to the group.

 Although they do not use tools, spider monkeys, including Geoffroy's spider monkey, are regarded as intelligent primates.
 A study performed in 2007 concluded they were the third most intelligent nonhuman primate, behind only orangutans and chimpanzees, and ahead of gorillas and all other monkeys.
 This mental capacity may be an adaptation to spider monkeys' frugivorous diets, which require them to be able to identify and memorize many different types of foods and their locations.

 Diet

-Geoffroy's spider monkey eats mostly fruit – preferably ripe and fleshy – and spends 70% to 80% of its feeding time eating fruit.
+Geoffroy's spider monkey eats mostly fruit – preferably ripe and fleshy – and spends 70–80% of its feeding time eating fruit.
 Leaves make up most of the rest of its diet.
 Young leaves are especially important to provide the protein that can be lacking in fruit.
 Other elements of its diet include flowers, bark, insects, honey, seeds and buds.

 In addition to providing much of the monkey's nutritional needs, fruit and leaves provide much of its water requirements.
 Like other spider monkeys, Geoffroy's spider monkey drinks water from tree holes and bromeliads in trees, but unlike other spider monkeys, it also drinks from terrestrial water sources.